Winners and Losers of Philadelphia Eagles' Week 1 Performance

-If Eagles fans made a short list of players they would least like to see carted off the field in Sunday's opener, newly acquired corner Ronald Darby would undoubtedly be on it.
+If Eagles fans made a shortlist of players they would least like to see carted off the field in Sunday's opener, newly acquired corner Ronald Darby would be on it.

-Unfortunately, Darby went down with what appeared to be a very serious leg injury and had to be carted off with an air cast on his ankle.
-After fearing the worst, the Eagles got surprisingly good news when NFL Network's Ian Rapoport reported his dislocated ankle wouldn't require surgery and he could return in four to six weeks.
+Unfortunately, he went down with what appeared to be a serious leg injury and had to be carted off with an air cast on his ankle.
+After fearing the worst, the Eagles got surprisingly good news when NFL Network's Ian Rapoport reported Darby's dislocated ankle wouldn't need surgery and he could return in four to six weeks.

 The other notable injury doesn't have an in-house replacement.
 Kicker Caleb Sturgis suffered a strained quad and will miss several weeks, meaning kicker workouts will be forthcoming, per Rapoport.

-Left tackle Jason Peters also came out of the game before returning, and he's day-to-day with a groin injury, Pederson told CSN Philly's Dave Zangaro.
+Left tackle Jason Peters also came out of the game before returning, and he's day-to-day with a groin injury, Pederson said, per CSN Philly's Dave Zangaro.